ngrok/ngrok-docs/docs/integrations/tiktok/webhooks.md

 This guide covers how to use ngrok to integrate your localhost app with TikTok by using Webhooks.
-TikTok webhooks can be used to notify an external application whenever specific events occur in your TikTok account.
+TikTok webhooks can be used to notify an external application whenever specific events occur in your TikTok app.

 By integrating ngrok with TikTok, you can: